SamanthaSays/samanthasays.github.io/posts/_posts/2024-01-07-High Rounds.md

 title: High Rounds
 section: posts
 permalink: /posts/high rounds
-description: The high rounds leaderboard of Samantha Says, across all Treyarch Call of Duty titles.
+description: The high rounds leaderboard of Samantha Says, across all Treyarch Call of Duty titles and other games.
 image: /assets/images/Apples icon.png
 tag: COD Zombies
-updated: 06 Aug 2024
+updated: 17 Sep 2024
 ---

 Here's the table with my highest rounds across the games.
 Only confirmed high rounds are listed, so unfortunately many of my early scores are lost to time.